Spartan0365/Spartan0365/README.md

 Get-localuser -name $env:'Student' | select-object sid
 Get-ChildItem -Path "HKLM:\Software\Microsoft\Windows NT\CurrentVersion\ProfileList
 #Ways to locate profiles (suspicious as well) within the registry, to incude their SIDS.

+C:\ProgramData\Microsoft\Windows\WlanReport\wlan-report-latest.html
+$LET THE INSTRUCTORS KNOW THAT YOU ADDED THIS ON ACCIDENT

+get-childitem -force
+#will list all files in the current directory, regardless of attributes.

+get-filehash -algorithm SHA512
+#Gives the sha512 hash of a file in windows powershell.